 For many young children the world of Harry Potter is real, they don’t know how exactly but deep down they sense it.

-When they grow older and parents, teachers, and other adults tell them that this is all just fantasy they turn to hydro dope, ecstasy or LSD and make it reality.
+When they grow older and parents, teachers, and other adults tell them that this is all just fantasy they turn to ecstasy or LSD and make it feel more real.

 The girl obviously thought I was going to deliver a similar lecture about giving up because the first thing she said was ‘I can’t give it up, I’ve just started’.
 I knew exactly what she meant.